Puritan Typography

 Later Puritans would prefer Roman types for readability and scholarship, becoming the dominant type among educated Puritan printers and scholars by the mid-seventeenth century.
 Double Pica and Great Primer Italic were abundantly used.
 Type characteristics here included clearer and more open forms, Renaissance humanism influence, easier for extended reading and better suited for scholarly commentary.
 The Puritans valued clarity, seriousness, intellectual discipline and Scripture study in their typography.
 Roman type fit these priorities well.

 Italic type was widely used, but only sparingly.
 It was used for emphasis, foreign words, Scripture references, editorial insertions in Bible translation and for marginal notes.
 The Geneva Bible, for instance, used italics for words supplied by translators, but absent from the original Hebrew or Greek manuscripts.
-[SEE Blog __]
+(SEE Blog Italics, February 22, 2025)

 Type Traditions Connected to Puritanism